 - Entries will be reviewed by a panel, and the panel’s decision is final.

-- All entries become the property of NBAA and entrant gives consent for reprinting/duplication.
-Entrant also gives NBAA permission to use entry and entrant’s name for educational or promotional purposes.
+- All entries become the property of NBAA, and entrants give consent for reprinting/duplication.
+Entrants also give NBAA permission to use the entry and entrant’s name for educational or promotional purposes.

 - 2017: Bill Carey, Aviation International News senior editor

 - 2016: Dave Higdon, freelance aviation journalist

 - 2015: Mark Phelps, managing editor, AIN Publications

 - 2011: Jeff Burger of Business Jet Traveler